-During a recent Clients Person Centred Plan meeting, it was identified that he wanted to learn how to throw a Gridiron ball correctly.
+During a recent Plan meeting, it was identified that Jack wanted to learn how to throw a Gridiron ball correctly.
 This young mans ultimate dream is to play Gridiron.
 His caps all have Gridiron team logos, he stays up late to watch the American Football and carries his ball with him everywhere.
-Jarryd Hayne is the talk at the moment!

-Kylie Hogan - Employment Engagement Consultant, did some amazing ground work and made contact with a representative of Gridiron who then said for us (Lifestyle Options) to contact them to look into helping this young man.
-Several phone calls later and confirmation, the Bayside Ravens said they were very willing to assist in showing this young man the ropes.
+We made contact with a representative of Gridiron who arranged for the Bayside Ravens said they were very willing to assist in showing this young man the ropes.

 On arrival the Manager and Coach met us on the grounds at Bulimba Junior Sports Club.
 He welcomed Jack and the support worker and then proceeded to hand Jack a Bayside Ravens team shirt and football.
 Jack had the biggest smile and was so excited!
 He introduced Jack to the Captain of the Senior Bayside Ravens team.
 The Captain and Jack went on to the field and started to throw the ball to each other all the while the Captain was giving Jack advice and demonstrating correct technique.
 The Captain spent over an hour and a half with Jack.

-I am sure Jack had a very sore arm from all the throwing and catching but it’s a small price to pay when living out a dream.
+We are sure Jack had a sore arm from all the throwing and catching but it’s a small price to pay when living out a dream.